bvm/bvm/README.md

 4. Ability to purge any binaries that haven't been run for X days.
 5. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
 6. Consider creating a `bvm resolve-v1` hidden sub command.
 Too much complexity.
 Better to just have a command to recreate the shims.
+7. Support for file paths everywhere in addition to urls.